 Alex has been using that to say that Lancet was saying that the whole world would have a 15% mortality rate from the virus.

-Woodrow Wilson brought us the New World Order first and then enters Hillary because there's a cult of Hillary in the bureaucracy and a messianic vision that she's supposed to take over and rule everyone.
+Like other presidents have had Woodrow Wilson that brought us the New World Order first, and then in there's Hillary because there's a cult of Hillary in the bureaucracy and a messianic vision that she's supposed to take over and rule everyone.

 These leftists still believe in the cult of Hillary.

-So Alex gets a ways through the show and he hasn't made note of the fact that he's shaved his dumb head yet.
+So Alex gets a ways through the show, and he hasn't made note of the fact that he's shaved his dumb head yet.

-But he refuses to say that he's bald or that he shaved his head.
+And he brings it up, but he refuses to say that he's bald or that he shaved his head.

 If you haven't seen a friend for a month and they just show up with a mustache and don't tell you about the mustache, all you're looking at them is just like, dude, what's with the mustache?